rust-lang/rfcbot-rs/README.md

 diesel migration run
 ```

-That should then have whichever database you've specified ready to receive data.
+That should have the database you've specified ready to receive data.
 Then you can run some of the bootstrapping commands (see below).
 Alternatively, you can use `bootstrap.sql` to get a nice starting point for the database (note that this isn't maintained regularly).

 ```bash
 psql -d $DB_NAME_HERE -f bootstrap.sql